moby/moby/docs/userguide/storagedriver/btrfs-driver.md

 <none>              <none>              f9a9f253f610        2 weeks ago         188.1 MB
 ```

-Each image layer exists as a Btrfs subvolume or snapshot with the same name as it's image ID as illustrated by the `btrfs subvolume list` command shown below:
+Each image layer exists as a Btrfs subvolume or snapshot with the same name as its image ID as illustrated by the `btrfs subvolume list` command shown below:

 ```bash
 $ sudo btrfs subvolume list /var/lib/docker